Kamakura Default Probabilities versus Legacy Ratings

 - KRIS default probabilities are adjusted for the size of the company to exactly the correct degree.
 Ratings, however, have an excessive “bigger is better bias” above and beyond the true impact of size on default risk.

 - KRIS clients want the most accurate default probabilities possible.
 A senior official at Moody’s in 2008 proudly proclaimed in a Chicago credit crisis seminar, “Our clients prefer stability over accuracy.”
-The median number of days since a change in #creditratings is now 1,314 days for 2655 public firms.
+The median number of days since a change in #creditratings is now more than 1,40 days for 2655 public firms.
 By contrast, KRIS updates default probabilities for 40,500 public firms, 4900 U.S. banks & 183 sovereigns every day.

 The result of these problems with 1860 ratings technology is a low correlation between legacy credit ratings and modern “big data” default probabilities derived with the most advanced statistical techniques possible.
 We summarize the low correlation as of TODAY in the following paragraphs.